gudarikon/image-to-code/README.md

 # Code to image dataset generator

-Dataset generator is separate tool from the whole pipeline.
+A dataset generator is separate tool from the whole pipeline.
 It was created specifically for this project to generate dataset which contains code and its screenshots.

 Generated datasets: